The Trap Door: Games

 The television series spawned a video game in the mid-80s called The Trap Door and a sequel called Through The Trap Door.
 These games were available for the ZX Spectrum, the Amstrad CPC and the Commodore 64.

-A board game was also released entitled Berk's Trapdoor Game which involved going around the board while trying to knock one's opponents over by launching one of four dice, each hidden beneath its own trapdoor, in the game board's central catapulting mechanism.
+A board game was also released, entitled Berk's Trap Door Game, which involved going around the board while trying to knock one's opponents over by launching one of four dice, each hidden beneath its own trapdoor, in the game board's central catapulting mechanism.

 UK VHS and DVD releases

 All 40 episodes were released over 4 VHS videotapes in the UK by Channel 5 Video in the 1980s.

 In the 1990s, 36 episodes were re-released over 3 videos by Castle Vision (a distribution of Castle Communications plc).
 The missing four episodes from each of these videos were "Bye Bye Berk".
 "What a Weirdo", "Nasty Beasty" and "The Big Red Thing".

 A rare double video-cassette released in Canada at one point contained every single episode.

-All 40 episodes of The Trap Door were released on DVD by Universal Pictures in 2005.
+A complete series release of The Trap Door, consisting of all 40 episodes, was released on DVD by Universal Pictures Video and Right Entertainment in 2005.